Colorado Wildfire Risk Assessment Portal (CO-WRAP)

 In 2018, the CSFS updated CO-WRA and CO-WRAP with state-wide data.

-- 2018 Update to Colorado Wildfire Risk Assessment and Portal (15 MB PDF) — A comprehensive description of the 2017 CO-WRA update, providing information about how the CO-WRA outputs were created and their fitness for use for prevention and mitigation planning.
+- Final Report for 2018 Update to Colorado Wildfire Risk Assessment and Portal (15 MB PDF) — A comprehensive description of the 2017 CO-WRA update, providing information about how the CO-WRA outputs were created and their fitness for use for prevention and mitigation planning.

 Notable enhancements/results from the update include:

 - The new CSFS statewide seamless vegetative fuels dataset is an enhancement to 2014 Landfire and better represents observed and expected fire behavior in Colorado through the incorporation of disturbance data; Landsat imagery analysis through 2016; and expert knowledge from a fuels team.

 - The weather data used to assess fire behavior and spread are improved.

 - A new wildland-urban interface (WUI) layer was produced using the best available population data.

 - A new statewide burn probability layer was produced using an advanced GIS tool for modeling wildfire behavior and spread.

 - CSFS Forest Management Activity data (2008 – 2017) went through an extensive QA/QC process.

 - The new non-federal fire ignition data are no longer by zip code – they are discrete point data, which also improves the accuracy of the derived fire occurrence layer.